 After you finish

-A simple way to check that you’ve done the work correctly is
+A simple way to check that you’ve done the work correctly is do a quick run of the microwave with something inside.

 That did not fix the problem

 If you find that the turntable is still not functioning after replacing the motor, there are two other things that may be causing issues.
 One of those is damage to the microwave’s glass tray drive coupling.
-The other is a broken or stripped out glass tray support
+The other is a broken or stripped out glass tray support.

 For more appliance troubleshooting tips and repair guides, visit the Dan Marc Appliances website.
 If you’re experiencing an issue with your appliances that are more complicated than you think you can handle, contact us to set an appliance repair appointment with one of our more than 60 certified repair technicians.